Police Recommend Israeli PM Netanyahu Indictment For Corruption, Bribery

 "There is no place for such accusations in a democratic country."
 Police recommendations mean nothing; only the AG decides."

-Until the attorney general formally makes a decision Netanyahu is not formally accused.
+Until the Israeli attorney general makes a decision, Netanyahu has not been formally accused of any crimes.

 The first investigation concerned a quid pro quo with wealthy business leaders while the second concerned an attempted deal by Netanyahu to convince one of the largest Israeli newspapers to provide less critical coverage of the leader, leading to concerns about free speech.

 Allegations have lingered for months without any formal charges being leveled, however.
 In November, Israeli news outlets reported that the investigation into Netanyahu's history unearthed sufficient evidence to charge Netanyahu and his wife with bribery and corruption.
-The police have said they would unveil the recommendation on whether to indict the PM until Tuesday evening, yet Haaretz reports that prosecutors will pursue the charges.
+Haaretz reports that prosecutors will pursue the charges.

-No formal charges have been announced, but thousands of protestors have taken to the streets of Tel Aviv demanding Netanyahu's resignation.
+Thousands of protesters have taken to the streets of Tel Aviv demanding Netanyahu's resignation in recent months.

-The Israeli leader has consistently denied the charges of wrong doing while insisting that the investigations will lead nowhere.
+The Israeli leader has consistently denied all charges of wrongdoing while insisting that the investigations will lead nowhere.

 All comments